francistheodorecatte/signage_script/readme.md

 If you have more than 5-10 Pi's running this script on a wireless network, increase the checkInterval value in signage_script.cfg to a large value, like 3600 (1 hour.)
 Otherwise you'll wreck your network!

 Additionally, you should probably add "@Daily root /sbin/shutdown -r now" to your crontab to keep things stable.
+Warning that this might cause all of your Pi's to try updating at the same time!
+This could cause massive congestion every time the Pi's update. :)

 Happy hacking!